TIGRLab/TIGRSlurm-Docs/README.md

 echo "Subject '${subjects[$SLURM_ARRAY_TASK_ID]}' was processed on `hostname -s`"
 ```

 In this example, as above, `"${subjects[$SLURM_ARRAY_TASK_ID]}"` becomes the name of the subject as it appears in `$mydirectory/subjects.txt`.
-Note also, that the array as specified in `--array` begins with 0, rather than 1.
+Note that the array as specified in `--array` begins with 0.
 This is because in bash arrays begin at zero; thus we begin our Slurm array at zero as well.

-In these examples, our `array` directive has included a per centage sign followed by a number, as in `--array=0-249%10`.
+In these examples, our `array` directive includes a per cent sign followed by a number, as in `--array=0-249%10`.
 This is the `Task Array Throttle`.
 If we are batch processing an array of 250 subjects, the default behaviour of Slurm is to attempt to run as many subjects as possible, which can be achieved via `--array=0-249`.

 The Task Array Throttle allows you to cap the number of Slurm's simultaneous job attempts.
 Thus, `--array=0-249%10` executes a Slurm script once for each of 250 subjects, but never attempts to process more than 10 subjects at a time.